-The Weserbergland is a typical German highland, which is located in southern Niedersachsen (Lower Saxony) and northern Hessen.
-It is named after the river Weser, which flows through this mountains in many meanders.
+The Weserbergland is a typical German low mountain range, which is located in southern Niedersachsen (Lower Saxony) and northern Hesse.
+It is named after the river Weser river, which flows through these mountains in many meanders.
 Actually the region Weserbergland are the mountains along the river between Hannoversch-Münden and Minden.

 On this site we put more emphasis on the geologic situation than on geographic and politic boundaries.
 So the area we are talking about actually is a bit larger.
 This area is the most important karst area of both, Hessen and Niedersachsen.
-Limestones and dolomites from the Muschelkalk with sometimes heavy tectonic alterations.
+Limestones and dolomites from the Muschelkalk (Middle Triassic) with sometimes heavy tectonic alterations.
 The layers are tilted, folded and sometimes turned upright.
-So the landscape shows escarpments and ridges.
+So the landscape shows many escarpments, mesas, and ridges.

 The area is fairly karstified, but the caves are rather small.
 Other karst features are much more important: karst springs, tufa deposits, dolines and waterless ridges.